cncf/tag-observability/whitepaper.md

 ### Signal Correlation

+There are two basic ways to correlate data: By building correlations yourself, or by leveraging already existing data.

+Whenever you can, you should use the same metadata structure for all your obseravbility signals.
+For example, if you are using Kubernetes or Prometheus you're already using labels for your metrics.
+Use the same labels for your logs whenever you can.

-To link observability data together, let's look at common data attached to all signals:
+If you have to build it yourself, let's look at common data attached to all signals:

 ![Figure 3](/assets/correlation1.png)